mdrakiburrahman/postgres-for-kubernetes-v1.5.0/README.md

 ![Untitled](_images/Untitled%2019.png)

-So I’m willing to bet the Operator makes a gRPC call to these sidecars when necessary to run the appropriate Shell command - smart!
+So I’m willing to bet the Operator makes a gRPC call to these sidecar binaries (which must be in Golang, since C doesn't have gRPC support) when necessary to run the appropriate Shell command inline - smart!

 ---